-Auburn University at Montgomery - School of Nursing
+Auburn University at Montgomery - School of Nursing RN to BSN Program Curriculum (30

+NURS 4110 Transformation to the Professional Nurse Role - Focuses on the knowledge, competencies, skills and abilities for transformation to the professional nurse role.

-RN to BSN Program Curriculum (30 credit hours)
+(4,0,0) (Must be taken in first semester of RN to BSN courses)

-- NURS 4110 Transformation to the Professional Nurse Role Focuses on the knowledge, competencies, skills and abilities for transformation to the professional nurse role.
-(4,0,0) (Must be taken in first semester of RN to BSN courses) - NURS 4140 Population-Based Healthcare Exploration of the concepts and theories underlying population-based practice in community health settings and environments in the delivery of nursing care for individuals, families and populations.
-(4,0,0) - NURS 4220 Informatics and Evidence Based Practice for the Professional Nurse Introductory course in nursing informatics with a concentration in evidence-based nursing practice.
+NURS 4140 Population-Based Healthcare - Exploration of the concepts and theories underlying population-based practice in community health settings and environments in the delivery of nursing care for individuals, families and populations.
+(4,0,0)

+NURS 4220 Informatics and Evidence Based Practice for the Professional Nurse - Introductory course in nursing informatics with a concentration in evidence-based nursing practice.
 Using nursing application of information and computing technology will be combined to provide focus on identification of practice issues: appraisal and integration of current evidence and the evaluation of potential outcome across all healthcare settings and patient populations.

-(3,0,0) - NURS 4260 Pathophysiology and Physical Assessment for the Professional Nurse Explores the pathophysiologic basis and assessment of common health alterations while exploring the developmental phases, physical states, and functional levels to identify needs for health promotion and disease prevention across the lifespan.
-(3,0,0) - NURS 4270 Rural Health and Special Populations Explores rural community health nursing, focusing on history and development of rural community focused care, health care systems, epidemiology, and individuals, families, and special populations.
-Determine and apply appropriate theories to provision of care to individuals in rural community settings and special populations in rural, urban, or suburban settings.
-Address prevention, promotion, maintenance, and restoring health.
-Focus on transcultural nursing concepts and diverse populations.
-(3,0,0) - NURS 4160 Health Policy and Ethics for the Professional Nurse Roles, influences, and ethics of health care providers, consumers, government and law are discussed.
+Pathophysiology and Physical Assessment for the Professional Nurse - Explores the pathophysiologic basis and assessment of common health alterations while exploring the developmental phases, physical states, and functional levels to identify needs for health promotion and disease prevention across the lifespan.

+NURS 4160 Health Policy and Ethics for the Professional Nurse - Roles, influences, and ethics of health care providers, consumers, government and law are discussed.
 Examine policy decisions and related issues that impact the delivery of safe, effective, patient-centered, timely, efficient, and equitable care.
+(3,0,0)

-(3,0,0) - NURS 4321 Health Systems Leadership Addresses evidence-based leadership/management competencies for the professional nurse working with interprofessional teams to facilitate the transformation of complex healthcare systems.
+NURS 4321 Health Systems Leadership - Addresses evidence-based leadership/management competencies for the professional nurse working with interprofessional teams to facilitate the transformation of complex healthcare systems.
 Clinical experiences will provide students with the opportunity to work with nurse leaders to further develop leadership and management competencies within the healthcare system.
+(4,0,1)

-(4,0,1) - NURS 4311 Leadership Immersion Leadership immersion experience integrating knowledge, skills and competencies for the practice of professional nursing.
-(4,0,1) (Must be taken in last semester of RN to BSN courses)
+NURS 4311 Leadership Immersion - Leadership immersion experience integrating knowledge, skills and competencies for the practice of professional nursing.

+(4.0.1) (Must be taken in last semester of RN to BSN

-Theory credit 1:1; Clinical credit 1:3
+courses) Theory credit 1:1; Clinical credit 1:3